12 Struggles Of Minimalist Beginners And How to Overcome Them

 You are ready and willing, committed and enthused.
 But others around you, not so much...

-My minimalism book (based on the popular life cleanse blog series) comes from the perspective of someone who has come into minimalism fairly easily.
+My minimalism book (based on the popular life cleanse blog series and pictured below) comes from the perspective of someone who has come into minimalism fairly easily.
 By easily I mean, I was able to adopt the principles without opposition, confusion or derision from others.

 Nothing was holding me back from dealing with my spending habits, de-cluttering my home, and changing my relationship with material goods, other than myself.